scicloj/scicloj.github.io/content/en/docs/community/chat.md

 - [#visual-tools](https://clojurians.zulipchat.com/#narrow/stream/313390-visual-tools) - the stream of the [visual-tools group](https://clojureverse.org/t/real-world-data-meetings/), discussing collaborations around tooling for data visualization and literate programming

+- [#scicloj-ai-meetups](https://clojurians.zulipchat.com/#narrow/channel/481583-scicloj-ai-meetups/) - chat for the new [scicloj-ai-meetups](https://clojurians.zulipchat.com/#narrow/channel/481583-scicloj-ai-meetups/) dev group.

 - [#scicloj-org](https://clojurians.zulipchat.com/#narrow/stream/203279-scicloj-org) - a **private** stream of the scicloj organizing team - for anybody interested in building the scicloj community and discssing its goals and priorities - [let us talk](../contact/) if you wish to join.

 ### General streams worth knowing about: